 - Administrator rules for reciprocation on share threads.
 You want to avoid any groups that just ask people to post links……there is usually no interaction and no benefit to those groups.

 - Reasonable requests for reciprocation on share threads.
 Unless you have a lot of time to focus on posting in Facebook groups, do not join groups that expect you to comment on ten posts for one share.
 Also, avoid groups that want you to interact with every single other blog in the share thread.
 The time demand is not reasonable for what you get out of those interactions.
 When the reciprocation requests are less than 5 per post shared, you have the highest chance of getting meaningful interaction on your posts (by this I mean people take the time to read your post and are genuinely interested in the content and vice versa).
 I have starting following other Christian bloggers through finding great content in share threads with reasonable requests for reciprocation.

 - An ideal number of people in the group.
 If the group is too large, your shared post will drown in hundreds of others and it will be hard to find the person who interacted on your post so you can reciprocate back.
 If it is too small, there may be no one in your niche who genuinely wants to interact on your post as their niche is too different.
 Look for groups in the 50-500 person range.
-Also, consider new groups that are quickly growing-they have great potential (there is a new one starting up below!).
+Also, consider new groups that are quickly growing-they have great potential.

 - Christian niche focus.
 The chances of having meaningful interaction on your posts and forming blogging friendships through collaboration are much higher in your niche.